Lingual braces are a conspicuous and effective orthodontic treatment, yet there are a few tips to follow in order to keep them clean.

 Visiting your orthodontist for regular check-ups will ensure that your treatment plan is on track and that any brackets aren’t loose.
 Your orthodontist will also inform you if you are cleaning your lingual braces effectively; and if not, can recommend any improvements or changes to your cleaning routine.

-Clear Aligners in Brisbane
+Lingual braces in Brisbane

 At AAA Orthodontics, here in Brisbane, Dr McMahon, will ensure that your journey with lingual braces is a smooth one.
 The team will take you through the cleaning routine, step by step, so that you are well-equipped to clean your braces by yourself.